GenesysGo/docs-shadow-cloud/learn/storage-services/design.md

 ## **Present Design Considerations: Advancing towards v2.0**

-Our team is immensely grateful for the invaluable insights and contributions from the dedicated Shadow Ecosystem builders.
+Our team is immensely grateful for the invaluable insights and contributions from the dedicated Shdw Ecosystem builders.
 We've experienced a surge in pull requests, builder bounties, innovative ideas, and novel app use cases, all of which have significantly contributed to driving front-end enhancements to the cutting-edge ShdwDrive v1.5.

 These enhancements feature advanced parallel processing techniques for bulk multi-file uploads, enabling increased file size limits and an optimized regional footprint of the storage cluster.
 Furthermore, the enhanced API offers improved performance and permits external apps to virtually mount their ShdwDrive accounts, paving the way for substantial advancements in CDN capabilities for builders and streaming data-processing.
 This support extends to a diverse range of use cases, from social media platforms to next-generation AI applications.